lit/lit-element/README.md

   * **Declarative rendering** LitElement uses `lit-html` to declaratively describe how an element should render.
 Then `lit-html` ensures that updates are fast by creating the static DOM once and smartly updating only the parts of the DOM that change.
-Pass a javascript string to the `html` tag function, describing dynamic parts with standard javascript template expressions:
+Pass a JavaScript string to the `html` tag function, describing dynamic parts with standard JavaScript template expressions:

     * static elements: ``` html`<div>Hi</div>` ```
     * expression: ``` html`<div>${disabled ?
 'Off' : 'On'}</div>` ```